SPEAK WITH A TEAM MEMBER (770) 920-6030

 In both cases, the Probate Judge may honor or deny the request, but it is more favorable when everyone is on board.

-Some wills declare how much to pay their executor; others do not.
+Some wills declare how much to pay their executor of estate; others do not.

 If the deceased person doesn’t mention any compensation in their will, then the executor will be paid per Georgia’s state law.

-On the other hand, if the will explicitly states that the executor will serve without compensation, they may not receive any payment.
+On the other hand, if the will explicitly states that the executor of the estate will serve without compensation, they may not receive any payment.

 1. Interim distribution